junkyeongpark/effml-postech.github.io/docs/spring24/25_/_index.md

 ### GLUE results
-Finally, they compare loss barriers of their method to those of vanilla averaging approach for eight different GLUE tasks including residual permutations (See Figure 7 and Table 3).
+Finally, they compared the loss barriers of their method to those of vanilla averaging approach for eight different GLUE tasks including residual permutations (See Figure 7 and Table 3).
 Vanilla averaging (STS-B) exhibits the highest loss, but some tasks show that the vanilla averaging outperforms their approach.
 They observe inconsistent loss reduction, with lower loss barriers than those of the masked language modeling setting.
-They also observe that lower loss pattern than either parent model at about {{< katex >}}\lambda{{< /katex >}} = 0.15 and {{< katex >}}\lambda{{< /katex >}} = 0.85.
-Interestingly,  M-shape curve can be found for some vanilla merges between these fine-tuned models.
+They also observe that lower loss pattern than either parent model at about {{< katex >}}\lambda = 0.15{{< /katex >}} and {{< katex >}}\lambda = 0.85{{< /katex >}}.
+Interestingly,  M-shaped curve can be found in some vanilla merges between these fine-tuned models.
 In this perspective, their method could be extended to explore lower loss paths between finely-tuned minima.
-However, it remains selection of optimal data for the lowest loss, understanding of fine-tuned models and pre-connectivity in the loss landscape is required as further work.
+However, the selection of optimal data for the lowest loss, understanding of fine-tuned models and pre-connectivity in the loss landscape are remained for future work.
 <p align="center">
     <img src="figures/Figure7.png" width="300">
 </p>

 <p style="text-align:center; font-style: italic;">
 Figure 7.
-Loss barrier curves for 8 Glue tasks for vanilla interpolation and our strategy.
+Loss barrier curves for 8 GLUE tasks for vanilla interpolation and our strategy.
 </p>
 <table style="border: 2px;" align="center">  <tr>
     <td>    </td>